 After the password sequence, there is always a nonvolatile write cycle.
 This is done to discourage random guesses of the password if the device is being tampered with.
-In order to continue the transaction, the X76F400 requires the master to perform a password ACK polling sequence with the specific command code of 55h.
-As with regular acknowledge polling the user can either time out for 10ms and then issue the ACK polling once, or continuously loop as described in the flow.
+In order to continue the transaction, the X76F200 requires the master to perform a password ACK polling sequence with the specific command code of 55h.
+As with regular Acknowledge polling the user can either time out for 10ms, and then issue the ACK polling once, or continuously loop as described in the flow.

-If the password inserted is correct, the nonvolatile cycle in response to the password ACK polling sequence is over, and an "ACK" is returned.
+If the password that was inserted was correct, then an "ACK" will be returned once the nonvolatile cycle in response to the passwrod ACK polling sequence is over.

-If the password inserted is incorrect, a "no ACK" is returned, even if the nonvolatile cycle is over.
+If the password that was inserted was incorrect, then a "no ACK" will be returned even if the nonvolatile cycle is over.
 Therefore, the user cannot be certain that the password is incorrect until the 10ms write cycle time has elapsed.